JahnelGroup/spring-boot-samples/spring-boot-session-hazelcast/README.md

 X-XSS-Protection: 1; mode=block

 {
-    "message": "You must be logged in to see this.", "port": 9000,
+    "message": "You are logged in so you can see this.", "port": 9000,
     "sessionId": "5c6e3486-b8a1-4e71-84ab-e6766acfbb12",
     "user": "user"